Compensation for head injury victims

 For a typical personal injury claim involving negligence there is a three year time limitation.
 However, with a head injury there can be many complications and the symptoms may take time to become apparent.
 In addition to this, if the head injury is severe then the claimant is allowed time to recover to the point where they have capacity to make a claim.
 If they do not recover then someone else may claim on their behalf.

-It is best to speak to an industry expert regarding time scales if you are unsure.
+For more information on a head injury claim it is best to speak to an industry expert regarding time scales if you are unsure.
 Accident Line Direct operate a free phone number and are often able to tell you the same day if our solicitors can pursue your claim or not.

 Split-liability if you were partly to blame